A journey of innovation in CJIS compliance

 Innovation in encryption

 The CJIS Security policy requires CJI transmitted or stored outside the boundary of a CJIS defined physically secure location to be encrypted both in-transit and at-rest using symmetric encryption methods.
 An important and often overlooked security function involves the proper and secure management of the encryption keys.
 In 2018, the AWS Key Management Service (AWS KMS) started using FIPS 140-2 validated hardware security modules, allowing customers to create, own, and manage their own symmetric master keys to encrypt data at scale.
-These customer master keys never leave the AWS KMS FIPS validated hardware security modules unencrypted and are not visible to AWS personnel.
+These customer managed keys never leave the AWS KMS FIPS validated hardware security modules unencrypted and are not visible to AWS personnel.
 With this innovation in encryption technologies, customers or their trusted software application partners can be confident that their CJI stored, transmitted, and processed on AWS is consistently protected while at rest, in transit, or in process.